Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$

 \section{Abstract}

-{We investigate the heavy-to-heavy semileptonic decay $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ within the framework of the Hypercentral Constituent Quark Model (HCQM).
-The ground state masses of the involved baryons are evaluated by numerically solving the six-dimensional hyperradial Schr\"{o}dinger equation, incorporating both hyper-Coulomb and linear confinement potentials along with spin-dependent interactions.
-The Heavy Quark Effective Field Theory (HQET) form factors are computed up to the subleading order, incorporating $1/m_Q$ corrections that account for finite mass effects beyond the heavy quark symmetry limit.
-These form factors are then employed to analyse the heavy-to-heavy semileptonic decay rate via helicity formalism.
-Our results for the decay width and branching ratio are compared with those from various theoretical approaches.}
+We investigated the heavy-to-heavy semileptonic decay $\Omega_b^- \rightarrow \Omega_c^0 e \bar{\nu_e}$ within the framework of the Hypercentral Constituent Quark Model (HCQM).
+The ground-state masses of the involved baryons were evaluated by numerically solving the six-dimensional hyperradial Schr\"{o}dinger equation, incorporating both hyper-Coulomb and linear confinement potentials along with spin-dependent interactions.
+The Heavy Quark Effective Field Theory (HQET) form factors are computed up to the subleading order, incorporating $1/m_Q$ corrections that account for finite mass effects beyond the heavy-quark symmetry limit.
+These form factors were then employed to analyse the heavy-to-heavy semileptonic decay rate via helicity formalism.
+The decay width and branching ratio results were compared to those obtained using various theoretical approaches.